awsdocs/aws-site-to-site-vpn-user-guide/doc_source/how_it_works.md

 ### AWS Transit Gateway<a name="Transit-Gateway"></a>

-You can modify the target gateway of AWS Site\-to\-Site VPN connection from a virtual private gateway to a transit gateway\.
 A transit gateway is a transit hub that you can use to interconnect your virtual private clouds \(VPC\) and on\-premises networks\.
+For more information, see [Amazon VPC Transit Gateways](https://docs.aws.amazon.com/vpc/latest/tgw/)\.
+You can create a Site\-to\-Site VPN connection as an attachment on a transit gateway\.

+You can modify the target gateway of a Site\-to\-Site VPN connection from a virtual private gateway to a transit gateway\.
 For more information, see [Modifying a Site\-to\-Site VPN Connection's Target Gateway](modify-vpn-target.md)\.

 ### Customer Gateway<a name="CustomerGateway"></a>

-A *customer gateway* resource in AWS, which provides information to AWS about your [Customer Gateway Device](#CustomerGatewayDevice)\.
+A *customer gateway* is a resource in AWS that provides information to AWS about your [Customer Gateway Device](#CustomerGatewayDevice)\.
 For information about customer gateway options, see [Customer Gateway Options for Your Site\-to\-Site VPN Connection](cgw-options.md)\.

 To use Amazon VPC with a Site\-to\-Site VPN connection, you or your network administrator must also configure the customer gateway device or application in your remote network\.
 When you create the Site\-to\-Site VPN connection, we provide you with the required configuration information and your network administrator typically performs this configuration\.
-For information about the customer gateway requirements and configuration, see the [Your Customer Gateway](https://docs.aws.amazon.com/vpc/latest/adminguide/Introduction.html) in the *Amazon VPC Network Administrator Guide*\.
+For information about the customer gateway requirements and configuration, see the [Your Customer Gateway](https://docs.aws.amazon.com/vpc/latest/adminguide/Introduction.html) in the *AWS Site\-to\-Site VPN Network Administrator Guide*\.

 The VPN tunnel comes up when traffic is generated from your side of the Site\-to\-Site VPN connection\.
 The virtual private gateway is not the initiator; your customer gateway must initiate the tunnels\.
 If your Site\-to\-Site VPN connection experiences a period of idle time \(usually 10 seconds, depending on your configuration\), the tunnel may go down\.
 To prevent this, you can use a network monitoring tool to generate keepalive pings; for example, by using IP SLA\.

 ### Customer Gateway Device<a name="CustomerGatewayDevice"></a>

 A *customer gateway device* is a physical device or software application on your side of the Site\-to\-Site VPN connection\.
-For more information about configuring your customer gateway device, see the *[Amazon VPC Network Administrator Guide](https://docs.aws.amazon.com/vpc/latest/adminguide/Welcome.html)*\.
+For more information about configuring your customer gateway device, see the *[AWS Site\-to\-Site VPN Network Administrator Guide](https://docs.aws.amazon.com/vpc/latest/adminguide/Welcome.html)*\.